 More and more people are leaving their fortunes for the well being of their pets.
 But a recent such act has left the son of the generous pet lover fuming.
-Wealthy heiress, Gail Posner who died aged 67; made arrangements to give her Chihuahua and two other dogs a £2 million ($2.9 million) trust fund and a £6 million ($8.8 million) beach-front mansion in Miami.
-What is more, her staff including bodyguards and house keepers has been awarded £17 million ($25.2 million) and the right to live rent-free in the property while they cared for the animals.
-While her only son was left a measly £650,000 ($964,700).
+Wealthy heiress, Gail Posner who died aged 67, made arrangements to give her Chihuahua and two other dogs a £2 million ($2.9 million) trust fund and a £6 million ($8.8 million) beach-front mansion in Miami.
+What is more, her staff, including bodyguards and housekeepers, has been awarded £17 million ($25.2 million) and the right to live rent-free in the property while they cared for the animals.
+At the same time, her only son was left a measly £650,000 ($964,700).
 Not happy with this unfair will, her son Bret Carr has launched a legal bid to have her last wishes annulled.
-He says, his mother was drugged with painkillers and ‘brainwashed’ into spending lavish sums on her pets including, Conchita, a Chihuahua who was regularly treated to spas, and showered with diamonds.
-He further claims his mother was ‘deeply disturbed’ and was persuaded to hire a publicist to promote Conchita as ‘one of the world’s most spoiled dogs’.
+He says his mother was drugged with painkillers and ‘brainwashed’ into spending lavish sums on her pets, including Conchita, a Chihuahua who was regularly treated to spas showered with diamonds.
+He further claims his mother was ‘deeply disturbed’ and was persuaded to hire a publicist to promote Conchita as ‘one of the world’s most spoiled dogs.’

 When alive, Miss Posner was famously known for spoiling her dogs.
 Her beloved Conchita’s most prized possession was a £10,000 ($14,840) Cartier necklace.
 But, did Miss Posners love for her dogs surpass the love for her son, is a mystery that will remain unsolved.